ably-labs/collaborative-pixel-drawing/README.md

 - The [`main` branch](https://github.com/ably-labs/collaborative-pixel-drawing) of this repo contains the implementation using Ably.
 - The [`azure-web-pubsub` branch](https://github.com/ably-labs/collaborative-pixel-drawing/tree/azure-web-pubsub) contains the implementation using Azure Web PubSub.

+> This repository also contains a [CodeTour](https://code.visualstudio.com/learn/educators/codetour) for each of these branches, which you can use to navigate the code when you're using VSCode.
+You will be asked to download the CodeTour extension when you open the folder.

 ## Tech stack

 This project uses the following components: